jdolan/Objectively/README.md

 Types in Objectively are comprised of 3 components:

-1) The instance `struct`, beginning with the parent type, followed by the interface pointer, and any additional instance variables.
+1) The instance `struct`, beginning with the parent type, followed by the interface, and any instance variables.

 ```c
 /**